silvermete0r/oikan/README.md

 OIKAN is based on Kolmogorov's superposition theorem, which states that any multivariate continuous function can be represented as a composition of single-variable functions.
 We leverage this theory by:

-1. Using neural networks to learn optimal basis functions
+1. Using neural networks to learn optimal basis functions through interpretable edge transformations
-2. Employing SVD projection for dimensionality reduction
+2. Combining transformed features using learnable weights
-3. Applying symbolic regression to extract interpretable formulas
+3. Automatically extracting human-readable symbolic formulas

 ## Quick Start